Deepening rivalries test German luxury car dominance

-PARIS/BERLIN, Aug 24 (Reuters) - Berlin-based PR executive Herbert Franz should be a soft target for German luxury automakers - his last car was a BMW X3 - but he can’t wait to leave them behind.
+PARIS/BERLIN (Reuters) - Berlin-based PR executive Herbert Franz should be a soft target for German luxury automakers - his last car was a BMW (BMWG.DE) X3 - but he can’t wait to leave them behind.

 Decked out in bright red blazer and canary yellow trousers, Franz might not be the typical customer in Germany’s conservative premium market.
-But his shifting taste in cars foreshadows less comfortable times ahead for global leader BMW, as well as Audi and Mercedes-Benz.
+But his shifting taste in cars foreshadows less comfortable times ahead for global leader BMW, as well as Audi (VOWG_p.DE) and Mercedes-Benz (DAIGn.DE).

 The German premiums have long been on a roll, producing an export-driven sales explosion and huge returns while mass carmakers struggled through Europe’s crisis.